 We can dig deeper.
 What if we want to know the most discussed destinations for Airbnb’s audiences?

 So, why are we talking about emotions and feelings and all the things people are talking about here?
 It’s because demographics alone don’t help us understand our audiences.

 Let’s take a look at a larger piece of the puzzle to help us get to know the target audiences better.

 Psychographics-- emotions, passions, behaviors and feelings-- are strong indicators of how people will engage you or buy from you.

-When analyzing demographics, you need to document how people in the target demos feel as well.
+When looking at your target demographics, you need to document how people feel as well.

 The standard analysis of psychographics incorporates these details:

 - Activity, interest, opinion

 While marketers and advertisers have long utilized psychographics within their buyer persona development, having real-time access to these insights in great detail is relatively new.
 And only with the emerging intelligence capabilities can we now get full, in-depth analytics on the people we want to know about and apply them to the typical demographical data.

 Take millennials for example.
 Someone in the age range or gender target might be useful for targeting the right audiences.
 But if we also incorporate the kinds of activities, interests or opinions into the analysis, we can get a more accurate read on these consumers.